 Ministries of Government Relations, Education, Health and Justice and Attorney General, Athabasca Health Authority, Federation of Sovereign Indigenous Nations, Health Canada( Indigenous Services Canada) , Northern Lights School Division, First Nations – Lac La Ronge Indian Band, Prince Albert Grand Council, Meadow Lake Tribal Council and Peter Ballantyne Cree Nation, Thunderchild First Nation, Metis Nation, Northern Victim Services, Population Health Unit of Northern Saskatchewan, RCMP, Saskatchewan Health Authority, Saskatchewan Advocate for Children and Youth, Saskatchewan Prevention Institute

-Family Services Saskatchewan Walk in counselling clinics are available in 31 communities across the province through Family Services Saskatchewan.
+Family Service Saskatchewan Rapid Access Counselling for Children, Youth and Caregivers Walk in counselling clinics are available in 21 communities across the province through Family Services Saskatchewan.
+The service is available virtually or via telephone from anywhere in Saskatchewan.
 Single-session, solution-focused services support the continuum of mental health and addiction service and assist individuals in developing skills to manage their symptoms/issues.
 Ministry of Health, Saskatchewan Health Authority, Family Services Saskatchewan

 Front Line Partnerships The Regina Intersectoral Partnership (TRiP) is a team comprised of the Regina Police Service, both school divisions, mental health and addictions services, Social Services, Justice/Corrections, and other community stakeholders that meet weekly to provide wraparound supports for families in Regina, particularly vulnerable families where mental health and addictions are key factors.
-Regina Police Service, Regina school divisions, Saskatchewan Health Authority mental health and addictions services, Social Services, Justice/Corrections, and other community stakeholders
+Regina Police Service, Regina school divisions, Saskatchewan Health Authority mental health and addictions services, Ministries of Social Services, Justice and Attorney General and Corrections, Policing and Public Safety and other community stakeholders

 The Saskatchewan Health Authority and Ministry of Health collaborate with many community-based organizations to meet the needs of children and youth.
 Examples include Rainbow Youth Centre in Regina, Dorie’s House in Swift Current and Valley Hill Treatment Centre in Prince Albert, which operates youth addictions treatment centres, and BridgePoint Centre in Milden, which focuses on treating eating disorders.
-Ministry of Health, SHA, community-based organizations
+Ministry of Health, Saskatchewan Health Authority, community-based organizations

-Healthy Campus Saskatchewan (HCSK) Community of practice that works to support post-secondary institutions with knowledge, tools, and supportive resources that relate to student mental health and wellbeing, suicide awareness/prevention, sexual violence prevention, substance use, and accessible and inclusive environments.
+Healthy Campus Saskatchewan (HCSK) Community of practice that works to support post-secondary institutions with knowledge, tools, and supportive resources that relate to student mental health and wellbeing.
 Ministries of Advanced Education and Health, post-secondary institutions and community organizations

 Increased Access and Capacity to Assess and Treat Children and Youth As part of the overall mental health system, additional funds are provided to enhance capacity and access for children and youth to mental health services.
 Ministry of Health, Saskatchewan Health Authority

 Integrated Youth Services Model A one-stop shop in the community providing rapid access to quality, evidence-based integrated prevention and early intervention supports for youth to mental health and well-being.
-Justice ministries, ministries of Social Services, Health and Education, community-based organizations and philanthropists
+IYS sites will be located in Moose Jaw, Regina, Humboldt and Sturgeon Lake First Nation.
+Ministries of Health; Education; Social Services; Justice and Attorney General; Corrections; Policing and Public Safety; Government Relations; Advanced Education; Immigration and Career Training; Parks, Culture and Sport, community-based organizations and philanthropists

 Mental Health Services in Youth Custody Facilities Facility staff provide direct skill building and indirect role modeling to enhance behavioural self-management and emotional self-regulation which assists with youth mental health needs.
 They are also trained in ASIST suicide prevention skills, basic strategies for responding to mental health concerns, and trauma informed practices.
 Ministry of Corrections, Policing and Public Safety